OpenDSA/OpenDSA/Doc/source/Configuration.rst

 The name of the configuration file will often be used in some way by the LMS that manages the course.
-For example, the name of the configuration file might be the Course ID in the LMS.
+For example, the name of the configuration file might be the Course Code in Canvas LMS.

 ---------------
 Future Features